erickhun/blog/content/posts/investing-from-taiwan.md

 - **Taipei Fubon Bank**: Taipei Fubon Bank has a decent English UI.
 It is known for being the cheapest to send money abroad (I'll touch on this why this is important below )
 - **Revolut**: I am often abroad and the flexibility that give you [Revolut](https://revolut.com/referral/ericb1ef!MAMO) in any country is great.

 The downside of both is that you won't get much interest on them.
 Revolut doesn't have make you any interest.
-Taiwan Fubon Bank rates are quite low.
+Taipei Fubon Bank rates are quite low.
 Those aren't really profitable, but the goal is to have access to cash at time you will expect the least, and it will help you and won't hurt your investment.
 Your home country might give you some better interest rate accounts.

 ## Which financial security to buy?
  I'll only focus here on a long term vision investment for the next 15 to 20 years.
 If you're looking for short-term returns, this post won't be for you.